This is a contributed post.

 If you have always had a passion for written words, you may be able to set yourself up as a freelance writer.
 There are certainly more opportunities than ever before to make some money on the side.

 The commercial copywriting route is probably the best one when it comes to making money straight away.
-However, blogging is the preferable option for many – though this is a lot more challenging to make money from.
+You can start looking for work on freelance sites such as People Per Hour.

 Once you establish a decent portfolio of work, you should be able to start increasing your rates over time.